kynex7510/3dbrew/content/GSP_Shared_Memory.md

 | 6-4        | Unused                                    |
 | 7          | Flush source (0 = don't flush, 1 = flush) |

+This command issues a [DMA request](Corelink_DMA_Engines "wikilink") as the calling process.
+When the destination address is within VRAM, GSP places itself as the destination process, this makes it possible to transfer data in VRAM without needing it listed in the destination process [exheader mappings](NCCH/Extended_Header#arm11_kernel_capabilities "wikilink").
+Otherwise, both source and destination of the DMA request are the calling process.

-This command is normally used to DMA data from the application GSP [heap](Memory_layout "wikilink") to VRAM.
-When flushing is enabled and the source buffer is not located within VRAM, svcFlushProcessDataCache is used to flush the source buffer.
+The source buffer must be mapped as readable in the source process, while the destination address must be mapped as writable in the destination process.
+When flushing is enabled and the source address is above VRAM, [svcFlushProcessDataCache](SVC "wikilink") is used to flush the source buffer.

 ### Trigger Command List Processing